6 Best Substitutes for Graham Crackers

 Ice cream cones can be a fun and creative substitute for graham crackers in certain recipes.
 Here are a few ways you can use ice cream cones as a substitute:

-1. Crust or base: Crushed ice cream cones can be used as a base or crust for certain desserts.
+- Crust or base: You can use crushed ice cream cones as a base or crust for certain desserts.
 You can crush the cones into fine crumbs and mix them with melted butter or a sweet binder like honey or maple syrup.
 Press the mixture into the bottom of a pan or dish to create a crust for pies, tarts, or dessert bars.

-3. Toppings or garnish: Crumbled or crushed ice cream cones can be sprinkled over desserts like ice cream sundaes, cakes, or parfaits.
+- Toppings or garnish: You can sprinkle crumbled or crushed ice cream cones over desserts like ice cream sundaes, cakes, or parfaits.
 They add a delightful crunch and a touch of sweetness to your creations.

 Remember that ice cream cones have a distinct flavor and texture that differs from graham crackers.
 Depending on the recipe, this substitution may add a unique twist or alter the taste profile, so consider the overall flavor combination you desire when using ice cream cones as a substitute for graham crackers.